ozgurhepsag/Basic-z-OS-Utilities-and-Practices/zOS UNIX File System and zFS Operations/readme.md

-I have a monoplex that has no CICS, DB2, IMS, MQ or any ISV products.
-Here you can find some basic z/OS UNIX and zFS operations.

 ## Create and Format a zFS Aggregate

 First, use IDCAMS (or IEFBR14) to create a VSAM linear data set.
 A zFS file system is created in a zFS aggregate (which is a VSAM linear data set).